StuChapman/IFD-MS-Project-Online-Learning/README.md

 * question-nine.html - an interactive puzzle for the user to move actions to boxes of: Value and Waste.
 * question-ten.html - a multi-option question on waste identification.
 * test-summary.html

+I made a decision to have a seperate html file for each question, rather than a single file with the questions populated via Javascript.

+This was because the question format varies enough from question to question to make this the cleanest method.

 ### Mockups: